fbeek/pimatic-maxcul/README.md

 pimatic-maxcul
 =======================

+***Width the release of Version 1.1.0 we have dropped Node 4 Support and added compitibility from Nodejs 8 to 10.16, v12 should Work also but is not tested.
+If you use an older Version of NodeJs as v8 DO NOT UPDATE.
+It CAN work but is not tested !!!***

 Pimatic plugin to control MAX! home heating devices with a Busware CUL868 usb wireless stick.

 At the moment the software is at a stable stage but please use it with caution.